2000 Reform Party presidential primaries: Trump enters race

 Supporters of the Jesse Ventura faction began encouraging Donald Trump to enter the race, likely as a placeholder for Ventura, who said he would not consider a presidential bid until after his term as governor ended.
-On October 25, 1999, Trump joined the Reform Party. and for a brief time he seemed to be a credible alternative to Buchanan.
+On October 19, 1999, Donald Trump announced he would file to appear on the California primary ballot.
+On October 25, 1999, Trump joined the Reform Party.
 His pre-campaign gained a great deal of media attention.
-It seemed as though the primaries would amount to a showdown between Buchanan and Trump, the latter of whom remained confident he could win not only the primary, but also the general election.
-Trump told reporters: "It's not so much the Reform Party, it's really the fact that I'd want to make that if I ran and spent a lot of money I could actually win, I could beat that Democrat-Republican apparatus."
+Trump told Chris Matthews on Hardball: "It's not so much the Reform Party, it's really the fact that I'd want to make that if I ran and spent a lot of money I could actually win, I could beat that Democrat-Republican apparatus."
+He told Fortune magazine in early January 2000: "'If I feel I could win—win—then I'd run.
+I think I have a good chance.
+Hey, I've got my name on half the major buildings in New York,' he said.
+'I went to the Wharton School of Finance, which is the No. 1 school.
+I'm intelligent.
+Some people would say I'm very, very, very intelligent."
+He further said: "It's very possible that I could be the first presidential candidate to run and make money on it."

-On October 19, 1999, Donald Trump announced he would file to appear on the California primary ballot.
 During the California primary, he received 15,311 votes or 37% of the Reform votes cast, giving him the lead in a five-person field.
 His total was 0.3% of the entire California primary vote.
 Trump ultimately withdrew his candidacy.
 During an appearance on The Today Show, he stated: "The Reform Party is a total mess!
 You have Buchanan, a right winger, and you have Fulani, a Communist, and they have merged....
 I don't know what you have!"

 Schism

-Physicist John Hagelin also entered the race for the Reform Party nomination.
+Leader of the Transcendental Meditation movement John Hagelin also entered the race for the Reform Party nomination.
 Hagelin had run for president in both 1992 and 1996 on the Natural Law Party ticket.